Team sport: Pure team sports

 This includes sports that can only be practiced as a team sport.
 The number of team members is fixed for the team.
 In order to compete successfully in championships and tournaments, teams need a roster that is significantly larger than the number of players starting the game.
 Players may be substituted from a squad in competition matches to replace exhausted or injured players or to make tactical changes.
-Examples are basketball, volleyball, rugby union, rugby league, water polo, handball, lacrosse, cricket, baseball, and the various forms of football and hockey.
+Examples are netball, basketball, volleyball, rugby union, rugby league, water polo, handball, lacrosse, cricket, baseball, and the various forms of football and hockey.

 Teams of two people are common in certain sports, such as dancesport or beach volleyball.
 No substitute players are used here.
 The two partners are absolutely dependent on each other.
 The absence of a person here means a loss of competitiveness.

 Formations

 There are sports that are commonly played by individuals, or singles, but may also be played in a cooperative partner formation referred to as doubles.
 This includes sports such as badminton, table tennis, and tennis.
 In these formations, common tactics, teamwork, and agreements are crucial for success.
 There are also different rowing formations, such as one, two, four, and eight, or sailing with their different boat classes.
 The most important thing here is smooth movements and common tactics.
 This also applies approximately to the team time trial in cycling, which is the case with cycling tours and one-day races, which are different tasks for the team members of a cycling team.